Catalyst Alternative Private High School Boulder, CO

-The heart and soul of Catalyst High School are truly the people who embody our community.
+While our school offers rolling admissions, flexible curriculum, and interest based education, the heart and soul of Catalyst High School are truly the people who embody our community.
 All are involved.
-Our principal, staff, and board members, as well as, our students, their families, and their primary support networks are committed to supporting our students’ well being and success.
+Our principal, staff, and board members, as well as our students, their families, and their primary support networks are committed to supporting our students’ well being and success.

-Our team helps students develop positive attitudes and productive actions by cultivating their constructive use of time, commitment to learning, positive values, social competencies, and a positive identity.
-Catalyst High School is built on solid research that shows that teens who engage in these types of activities become happier, healthier, more successful adults.
-(Search Institute-40 Assets) Students tailor this process to make it meaningful and relevant to them as individuals.
+Our team helps students develop positive attitudes and productive actions by cultivating constructive use of time, commitment to learning, positive values, social competencies, and a positive identity.
+Catalyst High School is built on solid research that shows that teens who engage in these types of activities become happier, healthier, and more resistant, and become more successful adults.
+(Search Institute-40 Assets) At Catalyst, students tailor this process to make it meaningful and relevant to them as individuals.

 History

 In 1998, Ed Porritt was involved in the creation of a highly successful program called Chinook Alternatives for the Boulder Valley School District.
-At the time, Chinook’s mission was to prevent high school drop outs.
-It was in Chinook that the contract based, short block schedule, one-on-one teacher to student interaction model of learning was born and evolved.
-Chinook Alternatives helped 258 students — who otherwise may have dropped out – to graduate high school.
-Catalyst High School has been built on the foundation of Chinook’s success.
+At the time, Ed created the contract based, short block schedule, and one-on-one teacher to student interaction model of learning to help engage students who were not thriving in standard classrooms.
+Catalyst High School is built on the foundation of Chinook’s success.

 Questions to Consider When Looking at Alternative High Schools